python/cpython/Doc/library/fcntl.rst

 ----------------

 This module performs file control and I/O control on file descriptors.
-It is an interface to the :c:func:`fcntl` and :c:func:`ioctl` Unix routines.
-For a complete description of these calls, see :manpage:`fcntl(2)` and :manpage:`ioctl(2)` Unix manual pages.
+It is an interface to the :c:func:`!fcntl` and :c:func:`!ioctl` Unix system calls.
+For a complete description of these calls, see the :manpage:`fcntl(2)` and :manpage:`ioctl(2)` Unix manual pages.

 .. availability:: Unix, not Emscripten, not WASI.